Our Favourite Cafes in Pest and Buda

-A new Cafe Frei Espresso Bar will soon open in Liget Center at Dózsa György út 84/A in the diplomat quarter close to Heroes’ Square, the City Park and Andrássy Av.
+A new Cafe Frei Espresso Bar opened in Liget Center at Dózsa György út 84/A in the diplomat quarter close to Heroes’ Square, the City Park and Andrássy Av.

 Taste strudels (a traditional Hungarian pastry) in one of the finest cafes in Budapest, the Első Pesti Rétesház (First Strudel House of Pest) located in the city center.

 The First Strudel House of Pest Cafe & Restaurant is open on Christmas Day (25.
 December) unlike most restaurants in the city.

 There are countless trendy cafes, but only a few make good-quality espresso, cappuccino and other coffee drinks.